ghulam-mujtaba5/MyPortfolio/README.md

    ```
 4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## ⏳ Loading animations

+- Use the reusable inline loader at `components/LoadingAnimation/InlineSpinner.js` for buttons, headers, and table cells.
+- A demo page exists at `/temp-loading` (linked in the Admin sidebar in non‑production) showcasing patterns and sizes.

 ## 🙋‍♂️ Contact

 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/ghulamujtabaofficial/)